Greater ani: Breeding

 The nest, built and lived in communally by two to five pairs, is a deep cup lined with leaves and placed usually 2–5 m high in a tree.
 A number of females lay their chalky deep blue eggs in the nest and then share incubation and feeding.
 These breeding groups may also include non-breeding helpers.
 Nests have been found containing 3–10 eggs, with an incubation time of 11–12 days, with nestlings free to leave the nest after five days.
 They will be fed for several weeks if they choose not to leave.

 In a longterm study, it was found that around 15% of females lay their eggs in the nest of another nesting group.
 This conspecific brood parasitism happens primarily when a female has lost her own clutch to predation.
 In regards to the nesting group, the first couple eggs will be rejected by other nest members when the mother of those specific egg leaves to forage.
 Egg rejection happens more often with larger groups, and one theory claims there is a balance within having more ani's to defend the nest from predation, and less ani's to minimize intraspecific competition.
 This leads to an average of two to three breeding pairs in one nest, with any greater amount being rare.

+In their book Animals and the Right to Politics, political philosophers Sue Donaldson and Will Kymlicka refer to the tendency of groups of parents to huddle together as an example of communication oriented towards collective decision-making, particularly regarding division of labor.